The best universities for engineering in Europe

 KU Leuven, Belgium

-KU Leuven is the first university in Belgium, the largest and best-ranked university.
+KU Leuven is the first, largest, and best-ranked university in Belgium.
 The school was founded in 1425 and is among the best in Europe.
 It is based on research.
 When it launched, KU Leuven joined the Erasmus student exchange program and boasted a network of 300 partners.
 Its membership in the League of European Research Universities (LERU), a group of 21 top research universities, and COIMBRA, a network of top European universities, shows how much it values research.

-About 52,000 students and 2,360 academic faculty and staff are at the university.
+About 52,000 students and 2,360 academic faculty and staff attend the university.
 The university has smaller campuses in 11 cities in Belgium, such as Brussels, Ghent, and Antwerp, where most courses are taught in Dutch.
 The main campus is in Leuven.
-The university’s degree programs are research-based so that students learn how to think critically about their studies and so that the curriculum stays up to date.
+The university’s degree programs are research-based so students learn how to think critically about their studies.

 Researchers at KU Leuven have made a drone called VertiKUL2 that has the speed and range of an airplane and the ability to take off and land vertically, like a quadcopter.